What is ISO 28000:2007 Supply Chain Security Management System?

-Risk Assessment and Risk Treatment are the backbone of SCMS objectives to help conduct dipstick checks of the performance levels.
+Risk Assessment and Risk Treatment are the backbone of ISO 28000 objectives to help conduct dipstick checks of performance levels.

 In addition, documentation will include the mandatory procedures defined by the SCMS standard and any additional processes and procedures required by your company to ensure consistent and adequate results concerning the supply chain system.

 The main thing is to define all the processes in your company and look at how they interact with your organization.
 It is in these interactions that problems can occur.
 The extent of documentation depends on the organization’s size, the complexity of the people’s processes, and competence.

 7).
 Implement ISO 28000 Processes and Procedures